Indiana River Otter Trapping Season FAQs

-Yes, but you must get a permit from a Conservation Officer or DNR wildlife biologist to possess it.
-You cannot get a CITES tag for it, but you can keep it and/or have it mounted.
-Call a Conservation Officer at 812-837-9536 or a DNR wildlife biologist (contact information for wildlife biologists is online at www.in.gov/dnr/fishwild/2716.htm).
+Yes, you can pick up a river otter found dead, but you must get a permit from a Conservation Officer or DNR wildlife biologist to possess it.
+It should not be registered through the online or call-in systems and you cannot get a CITES tag for it.
+You can have it mounted by a taxidermist or tanned for your personal possession.
+Call a Conservation Officer at 812-837-9536 or a DNR wildlife biologist.
+However, you cannot sell a river otter you find dead.
 You can get a permit from a Conservation Officer or DNR wildlife biologist to possess it, but you cannot sell, barter, or trade the otter.
-You can have it mounted by a taxidermist.

 What traps are recommended for river otters?

-However, not all of these are legal to use in Indiana; see the Hunting & Trapping Guide on page 42 for information on traps that are legal to use at www.in.gov/dnr/fishwild/2343.htm
+However, not all of these are legal to use in Indiana; see the Hunting & Trapping Guide on page 42 for information on traps that are legal to use at: http://www.in.gov/dnr/fishwild/2343.htm.

 My child wants to try to trap an otter; how do I find out about trapper education classes?

-A list of trapper education classes are listed online at: www.in.gov/dnr/lawenfor/ and click on “Education Classes”
+A list of trapper education classes are listed online at: www.passitonindiana.com

 Click on "Indiana Trapper Education" in the bottom right corner.